A Complete Suite of Concierge Care

 Signature Healthcare members are treated to a personal preventive care plan that keeps them ready for all of life’s demands.
 We provide an annual health assessment to set your health goals and to evaluate your progress in achieving those goals.
 Your annual health assessment will include a summary of your comprehensive annual "executive" physical examination (which includes x-rays, blood tests, EKG, and cardiovascular screening), history, related counseling and follow-up services as necessary.

 Signature Healthcare travels with you, across the state or across the globe.
 We will advise you when you’re on the road, ensure you are properly immunized, help prepare your personal medical travel kit, direct you to the closest medical care facility, and call in your prescriptions.
+In addition, concierge travel benefits with ROAMD are included with every membership.
+ROAMD is a first-of-its-kind curated physicians network created by concierge doctors to benefit their patients.
+Membership in this network allows our patients access to concierge-quality healthcare should they need it when traveling, as well as “white-glove” treatment at various tertiary care centers throughout the country.

 Signature Healthcare understands an executive’s time is valuable so we have created a world-class concierge medicine package to bring you the most comprehensive Executive Wellness Program available in Charlotte.
 With today’s rapid pace of business, it is easy to overlook personal health until there is a medical crisis.
 Our Executive Wellness Program offers a simple solution to enhance the health and well-being of your executive team, provided in a private and relaxed environment.